Wayne's World 2

 Wayne's World 2 is a 1993 American comedy film directed by Stephen Surjik and starring Mike Myers and Dana Carvey as hosts of a public-access television cable television show in Aurora, Illinois.
 The film is the sequel to Wayne's World (1992), which was itself adapted from a sketch on NBC's Saturday Night Live.

+Wayne's World 2 was released by Paramount Pictures on December 10, 1993.
+The film received mixed to positive reviews from critics and grossed $72 million.

 Plot

 Rock and roll fans Wayne Campbell and Garth Algar celebrate their moving to a new factory loft home with an early edition of their public-access television show, Wayne's World, and then head out with their crew to an Aerosmith concert, where Wayne and Garth have backstage passes.
-They meet with Wayne's girlfriend Cassandra (lead singer and bassist of the band Crucial Taunt) and are introduced to her new producer, Bobby Cahn.
+They meet with Wayne's girlfriend Cassandra Wong (lead singer and bassist of the band Crucial Taunt) and are introduced to her new producer, Bobby Cahn.
 The duo is then denied further access backstage despite having passes.
 That night, Wayne has a dream in which he meets Jim Morrison and a "weird naked Indian" in a desert.
 Morrison convinces Wayne that his destiny is to organize a major music festival.
 Wayne and Garth dub the concert "Waynestock" (a pun on "Woodstock") and hire a former roadie, Del Preston.
 Their early attempts to sign bands (Aerosmith, Pearl Jam, and Van Halen are mentioned off the cuff by Wayne) and sell tickets fail, and Wayne wonders if the endeavor is futile.

 Bobby tries to pull Cassandra away from Illinois and Wayne and move to Los Angeles.
 Wayne becomes suspicious of Bobby's ulterior motives and spies on them.
 They spot Wayne and he flees with Garth and their friends while Bobby chases them.
 Wayne and company evade Bobby after performing an impromptu performance of "Y.M.C.A" in a gay club.
 After Wayne admits to spying on her, Cassandra dumps him and becomes engaged to Bobby.
 Wayne becomes more determined to make Waynestock a success and wants to get Cassandra back.
 Meanwhile, Garth meets a beautiful woman named Honey Hornée.
 Later, Hornée attempts to manipulate Garth into killing her ex-husband, but Garth ends the relationship.